cayleygraph/cayley/docs/Configuration.md

   * Type: String
   * Default: "cayley"

 The name of the database within MongoDB to connect to.
-Manages its own collections and indicies therein.
+Manages its own collections and indices therein.

 ## Per-Replication Options